Preloader

-Learn how to center a window on the screen with the GUI library WxPython
+How to center a window on the screen in WxPython

 A tipical behaviour of most applications is to start on the center of the screen in order to use the app immediately.
 With the WxPython library this is pretty easy to achieve.
 Instead of retrieving the dimensions of the screen by yourself and calculating its position according to the size of your window etc. WxPython does this automatically for you if you call the Centre method from a Frame: